microsoft/mysqlnd_azure/troubleshooting.md

 # Trouble shooting

+## Possibly frequently asked questions
+1. How to make sure my web page with this extension use redirection when connect to Azure MySQL?

+Answer:  Set mysqlnd_azure.enableRedirect=on   The option value "on" will enforce redirection and return error if the configuration is wrong, e.g. the connection is not configured with SSL.

+2. How to verify the connection is currently using redirection?

+Answer:  For mysqli interface, check the host_info property of the connection object.
+For PDO interface, check the PDO::ATTR_CONNECTION_STATUS attribute.
+If the connection is using redirection, the content will be different from the host info you  used to connect.
+Otherwise, it should contains the same value.

+## PHP related crash problem with this extension

-If you encounter PHP related crash problem with this extension, you can follow following steps for inital trouble shooting:
+If there is PHP related crash problem with this extension, you can follow following steps for initial trouble shooting:

+1. Check the configuration of option mysqlnd_azure.enableRedirect.

+ Usually, the related config for PHP served for a web service is under /etc/php/x.x/mods-available/,  E.g. /etc/php/x.x/mods-available/.

-1. Check the config mysqlnd_azure.enableRedirect option's choice.
-If it is off now, big change is that the problem is not caused by this extension.
-Otherwise, switch it to off to see whether the problem still exist.
+If it's on/preferred now, switch it to off first to see whether the problem still exist.
+If the problem still exists, then try to uninstall the plugin to check the situation.

-2. If the problem only persistents when the option is not with value off, then please contact with us for detailed investigation.
-Before this, helping prepare the following information will be highly appreciated:
+2. If the problem disappeared after the plugin is uninstalled, then please contact with customer and ask them helping prepare the following information:

 ## Web server log
 E.g. on Ubuntu, the related error log paths  usually are: